 Al-Aqsa Mosque – Description

-The covered mosque building was originally a small prayer house erected by Umar, the second caliph of the Rashidun Caliphate, but was rebuilt and expanded by the Umayyad caliph Abd al-Malik and finished by his son al-Walid in 705 CE.
+The covered mosque was originally a small prayer house erected by Umar, the second caliph of the Rashidun Caliphate, but was rebuilt and expanded by the Umayyad caliph Abd al-Malik and finished by his son al-Walid in 705 CE.
 The mosque was destroyed by an earthquake in 746 and rebuilt by the Abbasid caliph al-Mansur in 754.
 It was rebuilt again in 780.
 Another earthquake destroyed most of al-Aqsa in 1033, but two years later, the Fatimid caliph Ali az-Zahir built another mosque whose outline is preserved in the current structure.
 The mosaics on the arch at the qibla end of the nave also go back to his time.

 Source: Wikipedia